-There isn't anyone that has changed the way I think about of life and money more than MMM.
+There isn't anyone that has changed the way I think about of life and money more than Mr. Money Mustache.
 His principles are based on real life experience, classic literature, and knowledge passed on by other FI Gurus.
-He has reviewed books like your Your Money or Your Life and The Magic of Thinking Big, which is next on my list.
+He has reviewed books like your Your Money or Your Life and The Magic of Thinking Big.

 The most important thing that he has taught me is that time is worth more than money, but you need money to have the time.
 The most simple way of having money is by not spending it and having it work for you once you manage to keep it.